 On Halloween, you can be whoever or whatever you want — so how ‘bout Queen for the day?
 One of our favorite Halloween makeup videos of the year is also yours.
 Yup, we’re talking about Nicole Guerriero’s insanely awesome Queen of Hearts tutorial, the number one YouTube makeup tutorial for October.
 Go, girl!
-It totally inspired us to do our own take on the quirky villain using makeup you can pick up at the drugstore or Sephora.
+It totally inspired us to do our own take on the Queen of Hearts costume using makeup you can pick up at the drugstore or Sephora.

 This tutorial can be a little challenging or pretty simple depending on your skill set.
 When it comes to makeup, sometimes it is good to skip the rules and just play a little, so use this as inspiration to rule your kingdom October 31st and beyond.